Siavichay7/Siavichay7/README.md

 - 👋 Hi, I’m @Siavichay7
-- My name is Xavier Siavichay, I'm from Ecuador and I'm Full Stack Developer.
+- My name is Xavier Siavichay, I'm Full Stack Developer.
+- I work with technologies web and mobile.
 - Currently working as freelancer and do projects for many companies.

 <!---